Michelle Rhone-Collins is LIFT’s Chief Cities Officer and will become the organization’s next Chief Executive Officer in January 2019.

-Michelle LIFTs because she believes that small, loving actions can make a big difference in someone’s life.
-Her own parents loved her so fiercely and at a young age, instilled in her the notion that she could do anything she wanted.
+Michelle LIFTs because she believes in the transformative power of “hope, money and love” – her signature take on LIFT’s special sauce.
+Her own parents loved her fiercely and at a young age instilled in her the notion that she could do anything she wanted.
 She fully understands that this firm belief and investment in her possibility provided a buffer against socioeconomic inequity.
-It is an honor for her to pass on this transformative power of love, backed by rigor and dedication, to a population overburdened by stigma, isolation and disregard.
-She highly values that LIFT’s approach upholds that a caring and dignified response is a revolution that can change lives and communities.
+It is an honor for her to pass on this transformative power of love, backed by rigor and dedication, to LIFT’s amazing member families – a population unjustly overburdened by stigma, isolation and disregard.